ShizukaDonaghue/luve/TESTING.md

 * **_As a Site User, I can recover my password in case I forget it so that recover access to my account._**

-    The link to "Forgot Password?" link is available on the Log-in page in case the user needs to recover their password.
+    The link to "Forgot Password?" is available on the Log-in page in case the user needs to recover their password.
 Once they complete this form, they will receive an email with a link to reset their password.

 * **_As a Site User, I can log out of my account so that I can keep my account secure._**